kilometer0101/roundrobin/README.md

 ## # … with 26 more rows
 ```

-You can't use NSE for the `key`; this will be error
+You can't use NSE for the `key`; this code will result in an error.

 ```r
 roundrobin::roundrobin(InsectSprays, key = spray)